 CFA Level 2 Exam Dates, Deadlines, and Fees

-The chart below outlines the 2025 CFA Level 2 exam windows and the early and standard registration deadlines for each period.
+The chart below outlines the 2026 CFA Level 2 exam windows.
 Registering early ensures lower fees and greater flexibility when choosing your preferred exam date and location.

 Learn more about CFA Exam dates, deadlines, and scheduling.